rbisdorff/Digraph3/docSphinx/tutorial.rst

 Out of the 25 x 24 = 600 irreflexive movie pairs, digraph *g* contains 390 positively validated, and 188 positively invalidated outranking situations.
 The other 22 outranking situations appear *indeterminate* (see the zero-valued cells in Fig. 66).

-Let us now compute the normalized majority margin *E* of the equivalence between the individual critic's pairwise ratings and the global pairwise equivalence majorities.
+Let us now compute the normalized majority margin *r(<=>)  of the equivalence between the marginal critic's pairwise ratings and the global Net-Flows ranking shown in the ordered heat map.

 >>> from linearOrders import NetFlowsOrder
 >>> nf = NetFlowsOrder(g)